evokateur/title-tk/README.md

 - 0..1 Project
 - Status: Next Action (doable right now), Waiting (waiting for something else to happen), Delegated (waiting for someone else to do it)
 - 1..1 Context (under what circumstances can the Task be performed?).
+The contexts should be defined by the user organically.
+If I cannot do this thing now, when can I do it? --> create the context
-These will be user defined on the fly in an organic way Example contexts (taken from book):
+  Example contexts (taken from book):
   - House (anytime)
   - Outdoors